outreachy/website/docs/organizer-manual.md

 Topics to discuss:

+ - Community coordinators are the bridge of trust between Outreachy organizers and the mentors
    - Only have friendly and welcoming mentors

- - 5 hours per week mentor time commitment, 5-10 hours per week during the contribution period
+   - Make sure mentors can commit to 5 hours per week during internship, 5-10 hours per week during the contribution period

  - Differences between Outreachy and other internship programs
    - not just students, anyone over 18 - get coding school graduates, self-taught through online classes, moms trying to get back into tech after a break in their career